vankessel/vankessel.github.io/_drafts/debunking-quantum-suicide.md

 [Quantum suicide](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) is the famous thought experiment, similar to the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) thought experiment, but from the perspective of the cat.
 The purpose of it is to speculate on what would happen to the (un)lucky subject under different interpretations of quantum mechanics.

-The general idea is that there a subject with a gun pointed to their head.
+Imagine you have a gun pointed at your head.
 The gun is rigged to fire depending on the result of a quantum event.
-If the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is true, then there must exist a version of the observer that survived the event.
-Ergo, the observer should always experience the branch of reality in which they survive as that is the only reality that they can experience.
-Now we run into the first and largest assumption that everything hinges on:
+If the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is true, then there must exist a version of you that survived the event.
+Since you can't possibly experience the timeline in which you are dead, you must experience the one where you survive.
+We also need to consider that death isn't instant.
+It takes time for the bullet to exit the chamber and do its work.
+So the result of the quantum event mustn't be constricted by time.
+Every quantum event will be chosen as such to funnel you down the branch of reality in which you live the longest.
+This will be our first assumption.

 <ol start="1">
-  <li>{{ page.a1 }}</li>
+  <li><span>{{ page.a1 }}</span></li>
 </ol>

 Otherwise put, quantum suicide is true if and only if this assumption is correct.